GeorgiaStateDefenseForce/gsdf.georgia.gov/_posts/2023-08-31-the-andrew-sullens-marksmanship-competition.md

 **Q10.
 Do you have any closing remarks?**
 \
 All that has happened has been a collective of GSDF grit and determination.
-We have some very talented Soldiers, who have worked hard to contribute and support the Georgia National Guard Marksmanship Program.
+We have some very talented Soldiers, who have worked hard to contribute to and support the Georgia National Guard Marksmanship Program.
 I am very proud of the GSDF Soldiers who have helped make this a reality.\

 I’m also very proud to have been a part of the ASMC since 2013.
 Hopefully, the ASMC will go on for many years to come.